jparklab/synology-csi/README.md

  The driver supports linux only since it requires iscsid to be running on the host.
 It is currently tested with Ubuntu 16.04, Ubuntu 18.04 and [Alpine](https://alpinelinux.org/).

+# Install

+Make sure that `iscsiadm` is installed on all the nodes where you want this attacher to run.

 # Build

 ## Build package